-Yes, your emotional support animal letter will expire after one year from the date of issuance.
+Yes, the validity of an emotional support animal letter is of one year from the date of issuance.
 This means that you have to renew it before the date of expiration nears.
 Some emotional support animal owners have faced the brunt of outdated documentation in the past.
 They either failed to receive decent accommodation or got rejected by an airline.

 The ESA letter can technically expire and the recommended practices suggest that an ESA owner should renew the letter each year.
 So, in this article, we will help you understand the different nuances associated with an ESA letter and what can you do when the due expiration date nears.

 An ESA Letter is a document that helps ESA owners live and travel with their pets freely.
 However, it has to be noted that ESA letters are only provided to qualified patients.
 And what do we mean by qualified patients?
 Well, under the American Disability Act and the Diagnostic and Statistical Manual, a list of disabilities (both physical and mental ) has been clearly categorized as the qualifying conditions for having an ESA.
 So, as per the law, anyone with these conditions can get an ESA letter from a state-certified mental health physician.